CYBAVO/sofa_mock_server/README.md

 </div>

 - To ensure that the callbacks have processed by callback handler, the CYBAVO SOFA system will continue to send the callbacks to the callback URL until a callback confirmation (HTTP/1.1 200 OK) is received or exceeds the number of retries (retry time interval: 1-3-5-15-45 mins).
-	- If all attempts fail, the callback will be set to a failed state, for deposit callbacks the callback handler can call the [resend](#resend-deposit-callbacks) API to request CYBAVO SOFA system to resend such kind of callback(s) or through the web control panel.
-For withdrawal callbacks, the resend operation must be completed on the web control panel.
+	- If all attempts fail, the callback will be set to a failed state, the callback handler can call the [resend deposit callback](#resend-deposit-callbacks) or [resend withdrawal callback](#resend-withdrawal-callbacks) API to request CYBAVO SOFA system to resend such kind of callback(s) or through the web control panel.

 - Refer to [Callback Definition](#callback-definition), [Callback Type Definition](#callback-type-definition) for detailed definition.
 - Please refer to the code snippet on the github project to know how to validate the callback payload.